 31 May 2017.
 A letter is received from CANFOR confirming its intention to clearcut log five proposed cutblocks in the area covered by the Emergency Protection Order.

 1 June 2017.
-Canadians for Caribou releases a video establishing the link between Canfor’s logging within federally designated Critical Habitat for Caribou and the precipitous decline of the southern Mountain Caribou: Current Canfor logging operations in critical habitat for Mountain Caribou.
+Canadians for Caribou releases a video establishing the link between CANFOR’s logging within federally designated Critical Habitat for Caribou and the precipitous decline of the Deep-Snow Caribou: Current Canfor logging operations in critical habitat for Mountain Caribou.
 “Pro-caribou residents…” would have been a more accurate headline.

 4 June 2017.
 Kamloops This Week runs an article by Cam Fortems on the petition for an Emergency Stop Order: Anti-logging residents await answer on appeal to federal government.